onefishy/TRiCAM_BostonAQ/index.md

 <a name="Computational"></a>
 ### VI.
 Computational Resources
 We will conduct our data exploration and research with IPython 3 and Jupyter Notebook.

-SciPy, scikit-learn for modeling, and Matplotlib for static visualization Land use regression, linear regression, optimization in Python For our web application’s interface we will use D3, CSS and HTML Through Amazon Web Services we will use cloud computing to store and process data We will use GitHub for project collaboration, organization, and for file backup
+- SciPy, scikit-learn for modeling, and Matplotlib for static visualization
+- Land use regression, linear regression, optimization in Python
+- D3, CSS and HTML for our web application’s interface we will use
+- Amazon Web Services for cloud computing to store and process data
+- GitHub for project collaboration, organization, and file backup

 <a name="Timeline"></a>
 ### VII.
 Timeline